isRodgef/whatsapp_shl_controller/README.md

 *checking if computer is still on

 In order to use this you need to have a twilio account.

+Have the server running I use ngrok for port forwarding.

 You will need to update credenials.py